 |Charges competitive fees||Projects typically have products that are easy to ship|

 |Has a community passionate about funding new foods and beverages|

 PieShell brings rewards crowdfunding to food and beverage companies all across the United States.
 Projects range from scaling up farms to supporting local food co-ops, but we were unable to get information on how much has been raised on the platform.
 Before a campaign is launched, PieShell requires that you have your social media, video, and reward campaign prepared – resulting in good projects and investors dedicated to the site.

 PieShell is best for entrepreneurs and businesses in the food and beverage industry that hope to bring new ideas to life or scale existing ones.
 However, because funding is based on rewards, your product will need to be shippable to your donors.
 The company was started because so many food projects would fail on traditional crowdfunding sites, but by fostering a community of foodies, PieShell has changed that.

 How Much PieShell Charges

-PieShell charges a fully funded campaign fee of 6% and a 3% third-party payment processing fee, which is similar to other rewards crowdfunding sites.
-It is also the only crowdfunding side on our list that donates 1% of the fee it collects to charity.
+PieShell charges a fully-funded campaign fee of 6% and a 3% third-party payment processing fee, which is similar to other rewards crowdfunding sites.
+It is also the only crowdfunding site on our list that donates 1% of the fee it collects to charity.

 35. FunderHut ― Rewards Crowdfunding